 Hellhound Productions Inc was formed in 2003 in London , England as a platform for Alison Murray’s own productions in both documentary and fiction .

-In 2004 HELLHOUND expanded beyond film to become a co-producer of Carnesky’s Ghost Train - a real ghost train ride featuring live performers and magic illusion .
-This phantasmagorical journey started up in London’s Brick Lane August 2004 , and played at the Brit Awards and Glastonbury Festival in 2005 to rave reviews .
-Carnesky’s Ghost Train is now permanently installed on the mythic Blackpool seafront .
+In 2004 HELLHOUND expanded beyond film to become a co-producer of Carnesky’s Ghost Train – a real ghost train ride featuring live performers and magic illusion.
+Carnesky’s Ghost Train was installed on the mythic Blackpool seafront for 5 years .

 The company then relocated to Toronto , bringing on board Kathleen Smith as producer.
 Kathleen is now showcasing her work as a director through Hellhound .

-The company is currently developing Alison Murray’s new fictional feature film , Jumbos Clown Room, a coproduction with Buffalo Gal Pictures , as well as several other projects .
+The company is currently developing Alison Murray’s new fictional feature film , Los Vega with The Film Farm , and Jumbos Clown Room, a coproduction with Buffalo Gal Pictures , as well as several other projects .

-Currently Alison is developing a new fictional feature film Jumbos Clown Room in collaboration with Buffalo Gal Pictures.
+Alison Murray is a British/Canadian screenwriter and director based between Toronto and Buenos Aires.
+Currently Alison is developing a new fictional feature film, Los Vega, in collaboration with The Film Farm and Jumbos Clown Room in collaboration with Buffalo Gal Pictures.

 In 2007 Alison’s feature documentary Carny , following the secret life of fairground workers , broadcast on the Sundance Channel , Channel 4 UK and TVO .
 It premiered in the Hot Docs Festival , Toronto , and won best documentary in the Brooklyn International Film Festival.